International Boxing Association

-The International Boxing Association (IBA), previously known as the Association Internationale de Boxe Amateur (AIBA), is a sports organization that sanctions amateur and professional boxing matches and awards world and subordinate championships.
-It is one of the oldest boxing federations in the world, coming into existence after the 1920 Summer Olympics.
+The International Boxing Association (IBA), previously known as the Association Internationale de Boxe Amateur (AIBA), is a sports organization that governs and sanctions amateur and professional boxing matches and awards world and subordinate championships.
 The president of the organization is the Russian Umar Kremlev.
-As of 2021, the IBA included 198 national boxing federations.
-It organises the biennial IBA World Boxing Championships.
 In 2023, the International Olympic Committee (IOC) expelled the IBA, due to concerns related to corruption, financial transparency, and possible ties to the Russian government.

-The IBA consists of five continental confederations, the African Boxing Confederation, American Boxing Confederation, Asian Boxing Confederation, European Boxing Confederation, and Oceania Boxing Confederation.
+It is one of the oldest boxing federations in the world, coming into existence after the 1920 Summer Olympics.
 The IBA's status in the boxing community began to decline in the 2000s, and more so in the 2010s and 2020s; multiple presidencies—such as those of Anwar Chowdhry (1986–2006), Wu Ching-kuo (2006–2017), and Umar Kremlev (2020–present)—have been impacted by governance issues and allegations of corruption, such as concerns over the integrity of officiating and scoring in Olympic boxing.
 Financial mismanagement during Wu Ching-kuo's tenure caused the association to incur a large amount of unpaid debt, resulting in his departure in 2017, and being issued a lifetime ban in 2018.
 In June 2019, the International Olympic Committee (IOC) suspended the association due to governance and financial issues, preventing it from sanctioning boxing at the Summer Olympics; an IOC-organised task force oversaw boxing at the 2020 and 2024 Summer Olympics.